 All groups are free, open to anyone in the community and held at the FRIENDS of Caroline Hospice office.

 FRIENDS of Caroline is excited to announce that Camp Caroline will be held June 25, 2018, from 9am-4pm at Port Royal Sound Foundation!
-Staffed by FRIENDS of Caroline and trained child bereavement grief support facilitators, Camp Caroline, a bereavement camp for children in first through twelfth grades, is designed to provide a safe, compassionate environment where students whom have lost a loved one can learn to acknowledge and express their feelings of grief .
+Staffed by FRIENDS of Caroline and trained student bereavement grief support facilitators, Camp Caroline, a bereavement camp for students in first through twelfth grades, is designed to provide a safe, compassionate environment where students who have lost a loved one can learn to acknowledge and express their feelings of grief.
 Students learn how to share their grief experience with each other, to recognize the support systems around them, and to positively cope with their grief emotions.
 This year we are thrilled to incorporate learning about The Lowcountry Ecosystem, nature trail walking and a boating ecotour.